chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

  {% endhighlight %}

- There are two lines that you need to add at the bottom of your viewDidLoad to check:
+We're almost there, let's finish this up!
+There are two lines that you need to add at the bottom of your viewDidLoad to run the check for the common superview:

  {% highlight swift linenos %}